Fabric Ductwork Helps Resort Maintain “Always 84 and Sunny”

 When Kalahari needed to make significant upgrades to their ductwork after an unexpected failure, they didn’t want to spend days or even weeks closed to the public.
 That type of downtime wasn’t in the plans, and another solution needed to be worked through to fix issues.

 Kalahari wanted their contractor on the project, Gundlach Metal Works, to work during off-hours.
-This presented a unique challenge to the contractors’ team but would also extend the life of the project before completion.
+This presented a unique challenge to the contractors’ team and would increase the time needed to complete the project.

 Installation of the new system was also a challenge due to the waterpark’s intricate layout and its tight restrictions.
 Gundlach’s team had to use special work lifts with weight restrictions to complete the job.